code6yte/privshare/README.md

 # PrivShare Privacy Preserving File Sharing

-A no-signup, password-protected file sharing web app.
+A  password-protected file sharing web app.
 Upload a file, set a password, get a share link.
 The system strips metadata, encrypts the file, and the receiver needs both the link and the password to decrypt.

 ## Core Flow